Agile methodology: what it is, frameworks and benefits

 Skill development:

-• Provide hands-on training for agile practices and tools
+- train your team hands-on in agile practices and tools

-• Ensure everyone understands their role in the new approach
+- ensure everyone understands their role in the new method

 2. Choose an agile framework